 If your goal is to prevent pregnancy, you should be very careful when using breastfeeding as a form of birth control.
 Because ovulation occurs before menstruation, you will not know if you are experiencing a fertile period before your period returns.

-The best way to ensure breastfeeding works is to exclusively breastfeed and supplement with other birth control methods after a few months of breastfeeding.
+The best way to ensure breastfeeding works is to exclusively breastfeed and use a backup form of birth control if you can answer yes to any of these questions:

 How to Exclusively Breastfeed

-Even though the World Health Organization (WHO) recommends exclusive breastfeeding for the first six months of your baby’s life, only 32 percent of women who attempt to exclusively breastfeed for three months reach their goal (source).
+Even though the World Health Organization (WHO) recommends exclusive breastfeeding for the first six months of your baby’s life, only 32 percent of women who attempt to exclusively breastfeed for three months reach their goal.

 If you hope to exclusively breastfeed, better your chances of success by following these tips: